fathoniwasesojati1337/realtime_chart/README.md

 # RealtimeChart
-Realtime chart code sample with Express Js, MongoDB, Socket IO, and ChartJS
+About simple realtime chart with socket.io to parse data in every second, and you can parse any data with successively

 ## Install